10 Things to do in Sydney

 Bring Your Own (BYO) is an

-Aussie institution favoured by the majority of Sydney restaurants
+Aussie institution favoured by the majority of Sydney restaurants and

-expensive restaurants.
-BYO Rules and charges (corkage) vary.
-BYO
+BYO rules and charges (corkage)

 8 Palm Beach, Whale and Bilgola

-Beach (on Sydney's Northern Beaches)
+Beach (on the Northern Beaches)

 The 35 kilometre trip or so